gsedlacz/tooltips4vaadin/README.md

 ### UPDATE 2023-08

-If you want implement changes or add features head over to https://gitlab.com/gsedlacz/tooltips4vaadin/.
+If you want to implement changes or add features head over to https://gitlab.com/gsedlacz/tooltips4vaadin/.
 The code is not that complicated ;)

 ## Official Download